cheimu/JOS/README.md

 # OS
 JOS is inside of LAB and XV6 is used for exercises.

-By github username: iihihiuh and Cheimu
+By github username: Cheimu and iihihiuh.

 Taught by Xi Wang, University of Washington, Seattle.